 The Second Week

 How should your tattooed skin feel at this point in the healing process?
 Your biggest issue at this point is probably “the itch.”
 You know that itching that happens when something is healing so good?
 It can feel like too much to bear, but this is simply a test of patience and discipline that every tattoo collector experiences.

 Most importantly, resist the temptation to touch your skin however much you want to!
 Don’t scratch the itch!
-If you scratch you are going to mess with the healing process and you could damage your tattoo, not to mention the risk of infection.
+If you scratch, you are going to mess with the healing process, and you could damage your tattoo, not to mention the risk of infection.

 So instead, use some of that Tattoo Soothing Gel we told you about.
-It’s going to help relieve that itchy feeling and calm your tattoo down thanks to soothing aloe vera.
+It’s going to help relieve that itchy feeling and calm your tattoo down, thanks to soothing aloe vera.
 The cooling sensations can soothe your urge to itch and keep you on track with proper aftercare.

 At this stage, the layer of skin underneath the tattoo is just about fully formed.
 The dead skin on top will flake away naturally, along with some of the tattoo ink that was embedded.
 By the end of the second week, you should see your open wound transition to a closed wound.
-The scarring will get smaller and you’ll start to see what your healed tattoo will look like.
+The scarring will get smaller, and you’ll start to see what your healed tattoo will look like.

 Third and Fourth Weeks

 Your new tattoo is looking better at this point, but it’s still healing beneath the surface!
-The good news is that the area should be less wound-y more tattoo-y.
-You’ll still have some flaky skin and you’ll need to be diligent with moisturizing the area.
+The good news is that the area should be less wound-y, more tattoo-y.
+You’ll still have some flaky skin, and you’ll need to be diligent with moisturizing the area.

 Typically by the fourth week, the outermost surface layers of the skin have healed.
 Your tattoo has gone from open wound to closed wound.
 This means you can transition from using a wound-safe moisturizer to a more general skin lotion, and you can start putting sunscreen on it.

-Pair that with our mineral-based sunscreen and you’re ready to start showing that new tattoo to the world!
+Pair that with our mineral-based tattoo sunscreen, and you’re ready to start showing that new tattoo to the world!

 After the Fourth Week

 So close, but not quite there yet!
 The wound has closed, but the deeper layers of the skin are still healing.
 What does it mean when we say closed wound?
-The outer layers have closed up and healed so nothing can get into the wound.
+The outer layers have closed up and healed, so nothing can get into the wound.
 More importantly, you’ve reached a key benchmark in the healing process and can safely resume more strenuous physical tasks that you’ve been missing out on.

 Keep on moisturizing and protecting your tattoo with lotion and sunscreen until it’s fully healed.
-The sunscreen, you’ll want to keep using forever.
-Forever’s a long time but you knew that when you got the tattoo, right?
+You’ll want to keep using the sunscreen forever.
+Forever’s a long time, but you knew that when you got the tattoo, right?

 Pro Tips For Healing Your New Tattoo